 Discuss the best surgical procedure with your veterinary ophthalmologist.
 The most common and effective surgical option is to reposition the third eyelid gland.
 The surgery has a high success rate, but in some cases, the gland may re-prolapse, requiring a second surgery.

-If surgery is required, the biggest post operative issue is keeping the pet from scratching at the eye.
-This is because the healing process involves swelling and itching.
-Most veterinarians will provide a cone-like collar that will fit around the dog's neck and surround his neck and face in a cylinderlike fashion.
-This keeps the dog from being able to scratch at its face, but it also can hinder eating and drinking.
+If surgery is required, the biggest postoperative issue is keeping your dog from pawing at the eye, which could damage the sutures.
+The pawing is natural because the healing process involves swelling and itching.
+Most veterinarians will provide a conelike collar that will fit around the dog's neck and surround their neck and face in a cylinderlike fashion.
+This keeps the dog from being able to scratch at their face, but it also can hinder eating and drinking.

 Caretakers should monitor the dog while they eat and drink and replace the collar immediately when the dog finishes.
 Healing can take up to two weeks, and it is important to keep the dog's activity level to a minimum.